-Continue reading "Recipe for chocolate cake in a mug " »
+Continue reading "Recipe for lemon poppyseed cake with lemonade glaze" »

 When my husband Ted, Cousin Martin and I visited Trinidad many years ago, we spent a week as houseguests of Kathleen, who lived in Arima, an Afro-Caribbean community in the center of the island.
 An amazing cook, she introduced us to all of the Trinidadian specialty dishes, washed down with her potent homemade ginger beer.
 It was the first time I experienced ginger in such a vibrant form, and I've never forgotten that taste.
 True Caribbean gingerbread overflows with the strong flavors of molasses and fresh ginger root, making it both sticky and spicy, and in no way resembles the gingerbread made from a box mix.
 I'm not usually drawn to dishes with a strong ginger flavor, but I ate a large square of this gingerbread.
 And then I ate another, and a third one after that, and Ted did, too.
 Kathleen would approve.